-PSATThe PSAT is a College Board examination administered in October of every school year.
+Due to COVID19 and virtual learning WFHS will not be taking this time in October this year.The PSAT is an optional College Board examination administered in October of every school year.
 The exam is scored from 20-80 for each of following sections: Critical Reading, Mathematics and Writing.
 It is meant to be a practice test and can give you a good idea on what you can do to prepare for the SAT.
-It is administered to students in any grade level during the school day for a fee of $15.
+It is administered to students in any grade level during the school day for a fee of $16.
 The PSAT itself has NO bearing on college admissions.
 So, why take it?

 - The PSAT provides you with good information about what you can do to prepare for the SAT examinations you might take later on.